kuwood/gamedaysms/README.md

 # gamedaysms

-Subscribe to NBA(more leagues soon) team to get an sms notification on game day with the start time.
+Subscribe to your favorite pro sports teams to get an sms notification on game day with the start time and who their opponent is.